Finding the main idea is a useful skill that students will use for life.

 - They record the information on their main idea graphic organizer.
 There are tons of organizers from which to choose.

-Here’s one example of making a simple graphic organizer interactive.
+Here’s one example of taking a simple graphic organizer and making it interactive.

-All that’s needed is a hanger, some string, and a template.
+All that’s needed is a hanger, string, and a template.